martinece0/knu_project/README.md

-Voici un **README.md** bien structuré pour ton projet de détection et de lecture de plaques d'immatriculation, en suivant les instructions fournies :

----

-# License Plate Detection and Recognition System
+# French License Plate Detection and Recognition System

 ## 📋 Project Overview
 This project aims to develop a system for detecting and reading French license plates from images using Python, OpenCV, and Tesseract OCR.
 The project is designed to: